 - API: Included on the affordably-priced Premium Plan ($125/month, includes 2 TB bandwidth) and above.
 Provides full access to all platform features.

 - Monetization: Includes a paywall for subscriptions and pay-per-view monetization.
-Advertising is supported via direct integration, no coding needed to inset ads from a variety of servers and networks.
+Advertising is supported via direct integration.
+No coding is needed to inset ads from a variety of servers and networks.

 - Security: Built-in security features include the ability to blacklist/whitelist certain countries (via IP address) and website domains.

-- Cost: The Premium and Enterprise Plan, as already mentioned, cost $125/month and $289/month respectively.
-Besides bandwidth and storage, these plans pack the same features.
+- Cost: The Premium Plan, as mentioned above, costs just $125/month.
 Users with greater needs can also purchase custom plans.
-There is also a starter plan available for just $19 per month, but it’s not intended for OTT businesses.
+There is also a Starter plan available for just $19 per month, though it’s not intended for OTT businesses.

-The streaming market can be a confusing place if you’re new to it.
-Hopefully, this article has prepared you to select between video hosting solutions with confidence.
-But what if you need more help?
-DaCast offers a range of Professional Services to help OTT businesses get up and running.
+The streaming market can be a confusing place, especially if you’re new to the world of video hosting solutions.
+We hope this article has prepared you to select between video hosting solutions with confidence.
+That said, what if you need more support?
+Not to worry!
+Dacast offers a range of Professional Services to help OTT businesses get up and running.

 Thanks for reading, and good luck with your live streams.